JOURNALLING

 • Write down at least one thing per day for which you are thankful.

-• List the ways that you think someone you love would describe you OR write about it OR write a letter from them to you OR create a visual representation (draw, paint, collage with pictures/words/stickers, etc.) Ask a person you love to list their favourite elements of who you are and compare it to yours.
+• List the ways that you think someone you love would describe you OR write a letter from them to you OR create a visual representation (draw, paint, collage with pictures/words/stickers, etc.) Ask a person you love to list their favourite elements of who you are and compare it to yours.
 Don’t be shy; it will make them happy to tell you why they love you!!

 • Find one or more quotes, lyrics, lines in books, poems, movies that resonate with you – why does it speak to you?
 You may need to journal a bit to figure this out!